-You have probably heard that aspirin prevents heart attacks in people with heart disease .
-But did you know that it also works in healthy people without pre-existing cardiovascular problems?
+You have probably heard that aspirin prevents heart attacks in people with coronary artery disease.
+It also works in healthy people without pre-existing cardiovascular problems.
 Research has shown that aspirin is effective in preventing first heart attacks in healthy people who have risk factors for the disease.
-It does this by staving off blood clots that can trigger heart attacks.
-But does this mean everyone should be taking aspirin therapy?
-According to the studies, the answer to that question is no, unless you have risk factors for the disease.
+It does this by reducing formation of blood clots that can trigger heart attacks.
+However, not everyone should be taking aspiring therapy.
+It should only be done under the guidance of your doctor.

-The US Preventive Services Task Force (USPSTF), an independent panel of medical experts, recommends aspirin therapy in the following groups:
+The United States Preventive Services Task Force (USPSTF), an independent panel of medical experts, recommends aspirin therapy in the following groups:

 The American Heart Association (AHA) recommends aspirin therapy for people who are considered to be at high risk of having a heart attack.
-A person is high risk if they have conditions such as established heart disease, peripheral arterial disease, abdominal aortic aneurysm, chronic renal disease, or diabetes.
+A person is high risk if they have conditions such as established heart disease, peripheral artery disease, abdominal aortic aneurysm, chronic renal disease, or diabetes.
 People may also be at high risk they have high blood pressure, high cholesterol, or smoke.
 Your doctor will assess your risk.
 These factors are combined to assess your chance of a cardiovascular event.
 You may be requested to take aspirin if your combined risk is more than 10% within 10 years.

 According to the AHA, major risk factors for heart disease include: